 - The CBD is where you catch the Charles Avenue Streetcar

 - The Warehouse District – The Warehouse District is within the CBD and is fast becoming a destination unto itself.

-Foodie Heaven in the Warehouse District
+the Warehouse District

 The Warehouse District is another great neighborhood in New Orleans is a funky neighborhood where you can enjoy signature cocktails.
 Make your way to another amazing eatery in the Warehouse District owned by Celebrity Chef Emeril Lagasse.
 He has roots in New Orleans as he was actually the executive chef at Commander’s Palace in the 1980s.